CSCI4100U/Lab08/README.md

 - Modify the chart page to allow the user to switch between visualizing the data with a horizontal bar chart, a vertical stacked bar chart, or two pie charts (one for upvotes, one for downvotes).

-- Finally, add an icon to the appBar to allow users to add a large number of new posts by importing a .csv file.
+- Add an icon to the appBar to allow users to add a large number of new posts by importing a .csv file.
 The csv file should have 3 columns (title, numUpVotes, numDownVotes).
 Ensure this data is also added successfully to the database.

+- Add one more feature of your choice other than those listed here.